shsagir/play-area-sync/docs/install-laravel-5.md

 ## Tune

 Until now this is a vanilla Laravel.
-It needs some more tinkering to make it yours.
+Now, make it yours.